Colditz Castle: Use as POW camp

-During 1999, a full-sized replica of the glider was commissioned by Channel 4 Television in the UK and was built by Southdown Aviation Ltd. at Lasham Airfield, closely following Goldfinch's drawings.
-Watched by several of the former prisoners of war who worked on the original, it was test flown at RAF Odiham during 2000.
+During 1999, a full-sized replica of the glider was commissioned by Channel 4 Television in the UK and built by Southdown Aviation Ltd at Lasham Airfield, closely following Goldfinch's drawings.
+Watched by several of the former prisoners of war who worked on the original, it was test-flown at RAF Odiham during 2000.
 The escape plan could have worked.
-In 2012, Channel 4 commissioned a team of engineers and carpenters to build another full-sized replica of the glider at Colditz Castle, and launch it (unmanned) from the same roof as had been planned for the original.
-The radio-controlled replica made it safely across the river and landed in a meadow 180 metres below.
+In 2012, Channel 4 commissioned another full-sized replica of the glider which was launched from the same roof as had been planned for the original.
+The unmanned radio-controlled replica made it across the river and landed in a meadow 180 metres below.

-Captain Patrick R. Reid, who successfully escaped from Colditz in 1942, went on to write multiple works on the living conditions and various escape attempts at Colditz from 1940 to 1945: The Colditz Story and The Latter Days at Colditz.
+Captain Pat Reid, who successfully escaped from Colditz in 1942, went on to write multiple works on the living conditions and various escape attempts at Colditz from 1940 to 1945: The Colditz Story and The Latter Days at Colditz.
 In the early 1970s, he served as a technical consultant for a BBC television series, Colditz (1972), featuring David McCallum, Edward Hardwicke and Robert Wagner, that focused on life at Colditz.

+The escapes from Colditz, featured in many works of fiction or documentaries, popularized the unrealistic image of prisoner of war escapes as being common; this is sometimes referred to as the "Colditz Myth".

 During the last days of the prison camp at Colditz, many of its prominent or high-ranking prisoners were transferred to Laufen by order of Himmler.
-But in April 1945, U.S. troops entered the town of Colditz and, after a two-day fight, captured the castle on April 16, 1945.
+In April 1945, U.S. troops entered the town of Colditz and, after a two-day fight, captured the castle on 16 April 1945.
 In May 1945, the Soviet occupation of Colditz began.
 According to the agreement at the Yalta Conference it became a part of East Germany.
 The government turned Colditz Castle into a prison for local criminals.
 Later, the castle was a home for the aged and a nursing home, as well as a hospital and psychiatric clinic.
-For many years after the war, forgotten hiding places and tunnels were found by repairmen, including a radio room established by the French POWs, which was then "lost" again only to be rediscovered some twenty years later.
+For many years after the war, forgotten hiding places and tunnels were found by repairmen, including a radio room established by the French POWs, which was then "lost" again to be rediscovered some twenty years later.